SimpleBase 5.3.0

 - Base16: UpperCase, LowerCase and ModHex flavors.
 An experimental hexadecimal

-encoder/decoder just to see how far I
+encoder/decoder just to see how far I can take the optimizations compared to .NET's

-method since .NET 5. - One-shot memory buffer based APIs for simple use cases.
+- One-shot memory buffer based APIs for simple use cases.

 - Stream-based async APIs for more advanced scenarios.